Evan-Hocking/ECM2434-Group-28/README.md

-uni_lat - The latitude coordinate of the chosen campus uni_long - The longitude coordinate of the chosen campus Geolocation_API_Key - Google Geolocation API key
+uni_lat - The latitude coordinate of the chosen campus uni_long - The longitude coordinate of the chosen campus range_km - The radius of allowed area to gain points (it's recommended this area is greater than the campus to account for geolocation inaccuracies)
+Geolocation_API_Key - Google Geolocation API key
   Read more: https://developers.google.com/maps/documentation/geolocation/overview